What is welding?

 Weaknesses:

-An exothermic process in which the source of heat is a chemical reaction consisting in the combustion of thermite, i.e. a mixture of iron oxide (metallurgical scale) and aluminum in a ratio of 78:22.
+Exothermic process in which the heat source is a chemical reaction involving the combustion of thermite, a mixture of iron oxide (steel mill scale) and aluminium in a ratio of 78:22.

 It is used to repair:

-• Steel, cast steel and cast iron items with large sections
+• Steel, steel and cast iron objects with large cross-sections.

 What does the merge process look like?